Thursday, 21 September 2017

 The Stromer simplified the concept of the DKW Front to an extreme.
 The chassis was a simple tube that doubled as the exhaust and the body was leatherette covered plywood.
 The car was powered by a DKW air-cooled motorcycle engine of 200 or 400ccs.
 It was advertised as the cheapest car on the German market in 1934 but did not sell particularly well.
 The car was very small and cramped and not particularly practical.
 Rasmussen went on to design a four wheeled budget car but it too failed to find a market so Rasmussen retired from the automobile business.

-Jorge Rasmussen's final attempt to save Audi was the Audi P of 1930.
-The car was basically a DKW 1001 with a Peugeot 4 cylinder engine.
+Jorge Rasmussen's final attempt to save the Audi bradn was the Audi P of 1930.
+The car was basically a DKW 1001 body powered by a Peugeot 4 cylinder engine.
 Unfortunately it was too expensive to be a budget car and too basic to appeal to people with money.
 Less than 100 were built and there are only four or five survivors.

 DKW F7 lieferwagen.
 DKW produced a range of different body styles for their cars.
 The lieferwagen version was a practical vehicle and sold well.
 Few however have survived in this format due to their plywood bodies eventually rotting away. http://dkwautounionproject.blogspot.com.au/2017/07/dkw-f7-lieferwagen.html